NVIDIA/MinkowskiEngine/_sources/tutorial/sparse_tensor_basic.rst.txt

    C = A / B

 Here, we create two sparse tensors with different sparsity patterns.
-However, we forced the second sparse tensor `B` to share the `coords_man`, a coordinate manager.
+However, we forced the second sparse tensor `B` to share the `coordinate_manager`, a coordinate manager.
 This allows sharing the computation graph between two sparse tensors.
 The semantics is rather ugly for now, but will be hidden in the future.

 If you add two sparse tensors, this will add two features.
 In case where there is a non-zero element, but not on the other sparse tensor at a specific coordinate, we assume `0` for the non-existing value since a sparse tensor saves non-zero elements only.
 Anything that we do not specify is `0` by definition.
 Same goes for all other binary operations.